fluxninja/aperture/playground/README.md

 development of Aperture.

 Playground deploys resources to the Kubernetes cluster that `kubectl` on your machine points at.
-For convience, this README includes instructions for deploying a local Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/).
+For convenience, this README includes instructions for deploying a local Kubernetes cluster using [Kind](https://kind.sigs.k8s.io/).

 ## Tools